 Park Connection Motorcoach

-There are also two daily return trips, but Seward Express is the only one offering a day trip option, giving passengers eight hours in Seward before returning to Anchorage.
-Rates are $75 one-way.Β
+There are also two daily return trips, but Seward Express is the only one offering a day trip option.
+This gives passengers eight hours in Seward before returning to Anchorage, plenty of time to see some highlights.
+Rates are $75 one-way.

-Quick note: if youβre going on an Alaska cruise, your cruise line likely has its own bus transportation in place.
+Quick note: if you’re taking an Alaska cruise, your cruise line likely has its own Seward bus transfer in place.
 Several operators run from Anchorage to Seward on a schedule based specifically around the ships.
 Check with your cruise line before booking one of these bus options!

 Flying to Seward